 We finish our day at the legendary Raffles Hotel.
 I have a Singapore Sling cocktail while our group relaxes in Raffles’ Long Bar where this cocktail was originally invented.
 Named after the British designer of modern-day Singapore, Sir Stamford Raffles, this property is one of the world’s finest and most famous hotels.
 The high ceilings and colonial architecture reflect the era of British rule (1819-1963).
 There is no public access to the lobby and other guest areas, however the Long Bar and shops are open to the public.

-The Volendam is docked about an hour’s drive south of Yangon in the port city of Thilawa, which is as far up the shallow Rangoon River as ships dare go.
+The Volendam is docked about an hour’s drive south of Yangon in the river port city of Thilawa, which is as far up the shallow Rangoon River as deep sea ships can go.

 Our police escore in Yangon